-- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.83 R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
-See Section 4.3 [Checking memory access], page 109, for tools which can be used to look for this.
+- Use of sprintf and vsprintf is regarded as a potential security risk and warned about on some platforms.87 R CMD check reports if any calls are found. - Errors in memory allocation and reading/writing outside arrays are very common causes of crashes (e.g., segfaults) on some machines.
+See Section 4.3 [Checking memory access], page 113, for tools which can be used to look for this. - Many platforms will allow unsatisfied entry points in compiled code, but will crash the application (here R) if they are ever used.
+Some (notably Windows) will not.
+Looking at the output of and checking if any of the symbols marked U is unexpected is a good way to avoid this.